Orthodoxy and Halloween:

 I will not get into all the details about the origins of Halloween, lest I be accused of spreading satanic lies and propaganda myself.
 I encourage everyone to undertake their own honest research into the subject and judge for themselves what the true origins of the holiday are and separate fact from fiction.
 Consider this merely as a guide to help you think a bit deeper on the subject.

 Yes, these same pagan Romans who contrived these lies against Christians also contrived lies against their opponents to the north - among whom were the ancient Celts.
 The Roman historians note how a propaganda campaign went out against the Celts to basically demonize their enemies so as to conquer them in a war that became a campaign against "evil".
 Such demonization is even common today, so it should not surprise us that the Romans would do this against the Celts.
 Unfortunately, the propaganda which describes the "horrific rituals" of the Druids detailed in Halloween propaganda is only described by the Romans during their campaigns, and are so outrageous that they can hardly be seen as factual.
 Hence, there’s a distinct lack of historical or archaeological evidence that the ancient Druids ever sacrificed anyone, for example.
 The pumpkin also is a New World plant that never grew in Europe until modern times, so it couldn’t have been used to make jack-o-lanterns by the Druids.
 There’s zero evidence that the ancient Druids or their congregants ever dressed in identity-hiding costumes or engaged in ritualized begging at harvest time.
-The connections between these Druid practices and modern Halloween are based on early Roman sources and modern fundamentalist propaganda.
+The connections between these Druid practices and modern Halloween are based on early Roman sources, 19th century Celtic scholars who wanted to raise awareness of the Celts, and modern fundamentalist propaganda.

 The truth about trick or treating is a far cry from the horrific images “conjured” by fundamentalists.
 Rather than an ancient satanic plot to kill or corrupt children, the American tradition of trick or treating is mainly a modern custom invented by town councils, schoolboards and parents in the 1930's to keep their kids out of trouble.
 The great poisoned treats scare trotted out every year and exploited by Mr. Chick is, however, just another urban legend as noted above.
 Almost every actual example of booby-trapped Halloween treats has turned out to be a murder plot by a relative, not a malicious act by strangers.